bitovi/academy/src/technology-consulting/6-communication-styles.md

 - **Conflict resolution:** Avoid, confront, or mediate?
 - **Decision-making:** Quick or deliberate?

+## Adapting to others

+Adapting your communication style makes your messages more effective and professional.
+By tailoring your approach to meet others’ preferences, you avoid missteps and strengthen connections.
+This flexibility helps teams work together more cohesively, improving outcomes for your projects.

 ### Adapting your communication

 To communicate effectively, adjust your style without changing your personality.
 For example: